Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | You may attack with melee weapons using Grace to hit instead of Might, but not with heavy weapons.

     | **Push and Pull**
-    | When you successfully risk damage with an attack, you may choose to risk 1 less damage.
-If you do, you may move the struck target one square in any direction, or two if using a heavy weapon.
+    | When you successfully risk any damage with an attack, you may choose to risk 1 less damage.
+Doing so, you may move the struck target one square in any direction, or two if using a heavy weapon.

     | *You learn two trap blueprints of common or uncommon rarity.*

   .. tab-item:: Rank 2

     | **Hair Trigger**
-    | You may deploy traps at a range of 3.
+    | You may toss traps to deploy them at a range of 3.
 When you set a trap, it can be given a more sensitive trigger, expanding its activation squares to the squares adjacent.
-A single target trap will target the creature that triggered it, while those with an area of effect will still originate from the trap itself.
+A single target trap will affect the creature that triggered it, while those with an area of effect will still originate from the trap itself.

     | *You learn another trap blueprint of common or uncommon rarity.*